KSP-KOS/KOS/doc/source/structures/communication/connection.rst

     - For vessel connections:
 	- If you are using the PermitAll Connectivity Manager, then this will always be zero, as messages arrive instantly.
-	- If you are using the stock CommNet Connectivirty Manager, then this will always be zero, as stock CommNet does not impose any delay from radio signals.
+	- If you are using the stock CommNet Connectivity Manager, then this will always be zero, as stock CommNet does not impose any delay from radio signals.
 	- If you are using the RemoteTech Connectivity Manager, then this